 These days, education and training need to be justified.
 Plenty of watered down certifications exist which are essentially just a leafy garnish wasted alongside a lobster dinner: they add nothing to the meat of your resume.
 Most aren’t worth the trouble, especially if they have the potential to cost several thousand dollars.

-So the question that every project manager needs to ask should be: is the PMP certification worth the time and money?
-Here are a list of potential advantages to the PMP certification to help you weigh your decision:
+So the question that every project manager needs to ask should be: is the PMP worth it?
+Here is a list of potential advantages to help you weigh your decision about the value of PMP certification:

 Companies in countries from Switzerland to South Africa and just about everywhere else in between trust the PMP certification.
 The Project Management Institute (PMI), the governing body behind the PMP certification, has over 2.9 million members worldwide and that translates to a wide array of decision-makers or influencers who know first-hand about the certification.